ibm-cloud-docs/billing-usage/cc-working-with.md

 * Emissions by resource group: The carbon emissions are broken down by group.
 Most services are displayed by resource group.
 However, Cloud Foundry is displayed by organization, and Classic Infrastructure is displayed in a dedicated group.
 The emissions are displayed only if a group contains those services.

-## Tracking enterprise emissions with Carbon Calculator
+## Tracking enterprise emissions with carbon calculator
 {: #tracking-emissions-enterprise}
 ​
-The enterprise level view of Carbon Calculator enables you to view and export emissions data for your entire enterprise account.
+The enterprise level view of carbon calculator enables you to view and export emissions data for your entire enterprise account.
 You must be assigned the `Usage report viewer` role on the enterprise service in the enterprise parent account in order to view and export the emissions data at the enterprise level.
 For more information about assigning access, see [Assigning access to account management services](/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api).

 In the enterprise level view, you can filter your emissions data down to a specific account group or account by clicking that entity in the account hierarchy.
 The enterprise view provides two additional widgets:
 ​